plotly/plotly.github.io/_posts/subplots/2016-10-14-how-to-make-a-subplot-with-a-shared-y-axis.md

    sub-steps:
     - copy:  "This feature allows you to plot graphs that share the same y-axis."

- - title: Add Your Data to Chart Studio
+ - title: Add Data
    sub-steps:
     - copy: "The first step is to head to Chart Studio’s new online [workspace](https://plot.ly/create) and [add your data](http://help.plot.ly/add-data-to-the-plotly-grid/).
 It's also a good idea to name your columns beforehand (either by [adding your data](http://help.plot.ly/plotly1/add-data-to-the-plotly1-grid/#how-to-enter-data-in-the-grid) using [Chart Studio](https://plot.ly/plot), or naming them in the CSV or Excel file that you're uploading), and [label your axes](http://help.plot.ly/style-your-plots/#step-6-axes).
 This will make selecting specific traces easier."
       img: "![Import data](../static/images/graph-with-multiple-axes-with-excel/shared y import.png)"

- - title: Create a Plot
+ - title: Create Plot
    sub-steps:
     - copy: "After adding your data, go to GRAPH on the left-hand side, then 'Create'.
 Choose your 'Chart type', and add your traces using the X and Y dropdown (this section is different depending on the [chart type]((http://help.plot.ly/tutorials/#basic)).
 We'll use the [bar chart](http://help.plot.ly/grouped-bar-chart/) for the first trace."
       img: "![Subplot Trace](../static/images/graph-with-multiple-axes-with-excel/shared y first trace.png)"

- - title: Select a Subplot
+ - title: Select Subplot
    sub-steps:
    - copy: "For the second trace, we'll click the blue '+Trace' button on the right-hand side of the panel, change the chart type to ['Scatter plot'](http://help.plot.ly/how-to-make-a-scatter-plot/), select our x and y values, then click on 'Subplot and Multiple Axes'."
      img: "![Second trace](../static/images/graph-with-multiple-axes-with-excel/shared y second trace.png)"